Helping Community Cats

 Do You Want To Help A Cat Who Is Living Outside?

-SICSA recommends Trap-Neuter-Return-Monitor (TNRM) for cats who have lived their entire lives outside, regardless of their level of socialization.
+SICSA recommends Trap-Neuter-Return (TNR) for cats who have lived their entire lives outside, regardless of their level of socialization.

-If you would like to schedule a TNRM appointment, please click the button below:
+If you would like to schedule a TNR appointment, please click the button below:

 Become a Community Cat Captain